OpenSimulationInterface/osi-documentation/osi-validator/writing-rules.rst

 of double ; the rule ``each`` ask for mappings.
 Other rules accept string, number, etc.

-The available rule and their usage are explained here: :doc:`rules`.
+The available rule and their usage are explained here.

 Severity
 --------